Jacob-CL/CTFNotes/Methods/SQLInjection.md

 [HackTricks](https://book.hacktricks.wiki/en/pentesting-web/sql-injection/index.html#entry-point-detection)
 1. Find an entry point and figure out how to escape it's context.
 2. Make it so that it doesn't error out when you've escaped by adding something a comment tag or `'`.
 Your goal is to either get the previous query to accept NEW data or just input your data and then a comment symbol to the end.
+3. All the while figuring out what the back-end database is so that you can better craft your payload to match the specific syntaxes

 # Useful Commands + Syntax